sesameabowhill/util/jenkins-chef/README.md

 RUNNING SCRIPTS
 ---------------

-One way to run scripts in the Jenkins JVM from outside it is to used the script API that Jenkins offers at /script.
-This runs inside the Jenkins web console view so thus contains a lot of extra HTML on return and isn't purely programmatic.
-It may take some work to extract returned data.
-However it will, execute what you hand it inline:
+One way to run scripts in the Jenkins JVM insdtance from outside that instance is to use the script API offered at /script.
+This is actually a call to the view that displays the Groovy console so the response to script runs will contain a lot of redundant HTML on return.
+This method is a bit less desirable for automation, because it is more like you are injecting a Groovy script into a Jenkins web page with a Groovy console on it, then extracting the results from HTML normally returned by the web server.
+It may take some extra work to extract returned data.
+However it will, execute whatever you hand it.

 ~~~
 curl -d 'script=println(Jenkins.instance.pluginManager.plugins)' http://barney:8187218182371823718237123@wilma:8080/script > 123.html